makersacademy/bowling-challenge/README.md

 </p><br><br>

 I expect to add more functionality or amend these intial thoughts once I begin to create first tests and write some code.

+## Updates:

+* Realised quickly that frame needs to take arguments of bowl one and bowl two that can then be used to determine whether there was a strike or not.